eme64/blog/_posts/2024-12-24-Intro-to-C2-Part01.md

 ```

 From this log, we can already see a lot about how HotSpot compiles and executes our code:
 - There are a lot of compilations that are not from our `Test.java`.
-They are triggered by the Java runtime and libraries for example.
+They are triggered by the Java runtime and libraries for example, during startup of the JVM until our `main()` method in `Test.java` is called.
-- The first column displays the time, when the compilation is issues in milli-seconds. `Test::test` is executed after `10876` milli-seconds.
+- The first column displays the time, when the compilation is issued in milliseconds. `Test::test` is executed after `10876` milliseconds.
 - The second column is the unique id of the compilation, which we can see counting up.
-It is not always perfectly in order.
+Note that these ids are not always in perfect order due to compiling methods with multiple compiler threads concurrently and each taking a variable amount of time to complete.
 - The third column indicates which compiler was used.
 Tier 1-3 are used for C1, tier 4 is used for C2.
 - The fourth column display the name of the compiled method, and the size of its bytecode.

-Usually, we are only interested in the compilations of certain classes, here of `Test`.
+Usually, we are only interested in the compilations of certain classes.
-We can limit for which classes we enable `printcompilation`:
+We can limit the printed compilations to specific classes, for example our `Test` class.
+This can be done by adapting the `printcompilation` command like this:

 ```
 $ java -XX:CompileCommand=printcompilation,Test::* Test.java